 |▓||30.0||OVERALL LOG||This is a subjective evaluation overall of how the symptom severity compared to prior to onset of CIDP|

 |*"Severity Weight" subjective criteria weighting as at 2015 used to calculate points for severity index|

 NOTE: Symptoms change over time as well as progress.
-For example, the first ranked symptom "Brething Issue" did not exist in 2011 and has resolved almost completely by 2018..
+For example, the first ranked symptom "Breathing Issue" did not exist in 2011 and has resolved almost completely by 2018..
 And at end 2017 Pain is by far the most highly ranked but is hidden above as a sub-issue.
 Also note that the symptom descriptions assume no IVIG treatment - during the IVIG campaigns the symptoms are significantly mitigated (except for pain).

 CIDP & Autonomic- Autonomic "Control System" - CIDP has somehow affected my autonomic nervous system of which breathing, digestion / micturition (bowel and bladder), swallowing, eye control (pupillary response) is dependent.
 I have significant issues with all these - and lately 2016 temperature (with night sweats) and blood pressure - suggesting some autonomic involvement (autonomic neuropathy / dysautonomia).